AIT-brainlab/aibrainlab.co/content/en/_index.md

 ---
-hero: Established in 2019, we specialize in delivering AI solution to challenging corporate and social problems through innovation and design thinking.
-We have experience working with
+hero: Established in 2019, we specialize in delivering AI solution to challenging business problems through research and design thinking.
-hero2: Our AI solution with great user experience, ease of use, and highly optimized as our primary mission.
+hero2: Our AI solution with understanding business needs, great user experience, ease of use as our primary mission.

-bt1: Try now!
+bt1: Demo
-bt2: Check out our demos!
+bt2: Contact Us

-f1_title: ChatData
+f1_title: Language
-f1_desc: Assist corporates and SMEs to build their own GPT through our easy to use ChatData platform and our own developed Thai LLM.
-Allow companies to freely customize prompts, set up predefined rules, as well as fine-tuning and reinforcing the models, all through our user-friendly UI.
-Supporting use cases include building GPT for customer support, knowlege base, job interviews, finance advisor, finance reporting, and much more.
+f1_desc: Specialized in providing customized Thai language solution using large language models and ChatGPT.
-f2_title: Scholarly
+f2_title: Speech
-f2_desc: Assist researchers and writers to power their writing using AI in one package.
-Leveraging Large Language Models (LLM) to power your research writing through style transfer, citations recommendations, grammar checking, equation checking, all embeded inside a highly user-friendly editor interface supporting both .docx and latex format.
+f2_desc: Specialized in providing customized Thai speech solution using state-of-art transcriber, synthesizer, language models, and emotional AI.
-f3_title: ChatRad
+f3_title: Medical imaging
-f3_desc: Assist radiologists in working with medical imaging data.
-Leveraging powerful image models with multimodal models with highly user-friendly interface, radiologists can issue chat commands or the traditional menu commands to perform AI-powered dianogsis, automatic annotation, and automatic reporting.
-Designed to seemlessly integrate with electronic health records (EHRs) and Picture Archiving and Communication Systems (PACs).
+f3_desc: Specialized in providing solutions to medical imaging using AI and image-text multimodal models.

 use_cases_title: Demo
 use_cases_slogan: This is what you can do